Ludwik Fleck Prize

 Short List: Through the procedure above, committees will designate a preliminary short list and meet during the 4S annual meeting to determine the winners.
 Awards are to be granted solely on the basis of merit as determined by the members of the committee, without reference to book reviews or recommendations by outside members.
 If a consensus winner does not emerge, a secret ballot will determine the winner, with honorable mentions as appropriate.

 Award: The Fleck Prize Chair will inform the winner(s) after the decision of the committee to insure that the winner will be present at the award ceremony and available to participate in an Author-Meets-Critics session at the following annual meeting.
 The Chair of the prize committee organizes the Author-Meets-Critics session for the winning book.
+The prize includes a cash award to help defray the costs of attending the annual meeting to receive it.

 Journal Review: In addition the prize committee is encouraged to identify book clusters (theoretical or thematic) to forward to ST&HV for the solicitation of review essay as part of their narrowing and selecting process.